FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 This section will cover how to use regular unit orders.
 Most orders can be given by using right clicks, or by using a hotkey if bound.
 There is also an orders panel in the bottom left of the screen which shows all the available commands that the selected group can perform.
 Using a hotkey or clicking on the panel is identical in all cases.

 ### Move Command
-Normally given with a right-click, this can be used to make units that have build power move into reclaimable objects without being disrupted.
+Normally given with a right-click, this can be used to make units that have built power move into reclaimable objects without being disrupted.
 - Give move commands with right-click, the hotkey, or the panel on the bottom left.
 - Usually used for sending units to attack, instead of the attack command.
 - Useful for microing your ACU in forested areas.